dannierl/Video-Frame-Interpolation/README.md

 ![Convolution Layers](./proposal/layers.png)

 ## Training Environment
-We train and test on Ubuntu 18.04 with Anaconda.
-We use one Quatro RTX 6000 and two RTX 2070 Super to train our model.
-Because all the video cards we use are RTX series, we can enable the RTX 16-bit optimization, which makes our training faster.
-We implement the model using Keras.
+We conduct the training and testing on Ubuntu 18.04 with Anaconda.
+One Quatro RTX 6000 and two RTX 2070 Super are used to train our model.
+Because all these graphic cards are RTX series, we can enable the RTX 16-bit optimization which makes our training faster.
+We implement the model based on Keras.
 The project also works on Powershell in Windows 10.

 ## Training and testing dataset

 We use the triplet dataset from the Vimeo90K dataset to train our model.
 Vimeo90K is a large-scale, high-quality video dataset with 89,800 video clips downloaded from vimeo.com.
-The triplet dataset extracted from 15K selected video clips from Vimeo-90K.
-The triplet dataset has 73,171 triplets for training, where each triplet is a 3-frame sequence with a fixed resolution of 448 x 256 pixels.
+The triplet dataset is extracted from 15K video clips selected from Vimeo-90K.
+The triplet dataset has 73,171 triplets for training, in which each triplet is a 3-frame sequence with a fixed resolution of 448 x 256 pixels.
 We train our network to predict the middle frame of each triplet.
-We also found Depth-Aware Video Frame Interpolation use this dataset as well.
-For the training data, we use 2/3 on training and 1/3 on validation.
+We also found Depth-Aware Video Frame Interpolation uses this dataset as well.
+Regarding the training data, we use 2/3 on training and 1/3 on validation.

-For the testing data, we use both the triplet dataset and the HEVC dataset.
+Regarding the testing data, we use both the triplet dataset and the HEVC dataset.
 More specifically, for the HEVC dataset, we use BlowingBubbles and BasketballDrill datasets to evaluate our model and synthesize the final 50FPS video.
 Each of the datasets has 500 frames, and we use 250 of these 500 frames as the test input.

 ## Training method/configuration
-In our neural network, we initialize our model parameters using random initialization and AdaMax optimizer to train the proposed network.
+In our neural network, we initialize our model parameters by using random initialization and AdaMax optimizer to train the proposed network.
 For AdaMax optimizer parameters, we set beta1 to 0.9, beta2 to 0.999, and the learning rate to 0.001.
-We use 128 for the Mini-batch size to minimize the loss function.
+We use 128 as the Mini-batch size to minimize the loss function.
 The maximum epochs number is set to 1000.

 We also use EarlyStopping to determine the actual number of epochs in each round of training.
 We monitor validation loss with 1.0 for Min_delta and 10 epochs for the patience.
-The program saves the best model weights to an HDF5 file when EarlyStopping is triggered.
+The program saves the best model weights into an HDF5 file when EarlyStopping is triggered.

-As for the training method, we transform images into blocks and patches to train the model.
+Regarding the training method, we transform images into blocks and patches to train the model.
 Also, we use mini-batch to reduce memory costs and improve training efficiency.
-Three framesets are used for training at a time, which have 9 frames in total.
-Since we have generated a block and a patch for every pixel on a frame, the block memory, and patch memory comes to a high cost, which is about 7.3 GB and 2 GB per frame, and a totally 22 GB and 6 GB per set.
+Three framesets which contain 9 frames in total are used for training at a time.
+Since we have generated a block and a patch for every pixel on a frame, the block memory and patch memory come to a high cost, which is about 7.3 GB and 2 GB per frame, then a total 22 GB and 6 GB per set.

 ## Experimental Results and Analysis

 **Training Result**

 During our training, it takes about 150 seconds to complete one epoch.
 And the CNN model we finally get contains 15,842,114 parameters in total.